thirawarit/test-assigment-for-jenosize/README.md

 This pipeline scrapes articles, cleans the content, and outputs a structured JSON ready for fine-tuning.

----

-Before that,

----

-## Model Selection Rationale

-After reviewing research papers, public benchmarks, and experimenting with multiple models of different sizes, I shortlisted several candidates: **Google Gemma3**, **OpenAI GPT models**, and **Qwen3-8B**.

-I selected **Qwen3-8B** for fine-tuning because it provides an optimal balance between model quality and computational efficiency.

-- Compared to **Google’s Gemma3**, it is lighter and faster to fine-tune while still producing competitive text generation quality.
-- Unlike **OpenAI GPT models**, Qwen3 is fully open-source, enabling local fine-tuning and GPU-based deployment without vendor lock-in.

-This makes **Qwen3-8B** a practical and cost-effective choice for building the prototype.

----

 ### Step 1: Build the Data Pipeline

 1. Open the Jupyter Notebook (`.ipynb`) and select the kernel you created (e.g., `jenosize_interview/.venv`).